ManuelFay/ManuelFay.github.io/_news/colpali_release.md

 👀 The model: https://lnkd.in/eed2eB3F
 📰 The blogpost: https://lnkd.in/eJg5Mu-d

-Joint work with Hugues Sibille Tony Wu Bilel Omrani Gautier Viaud from ILLUIN Technology, and Celine Hudelot + Pierre Colombo from CentraleSupélec, with compute funding from the amazing team at CINES !
+Joint work with Hugues Sibille, Tony Wu, Bilel Omrani, Gautier Viaud from ILLUIN Technology, and Celine Hudelot + Pierre Colombo from CentraleSupélec, with compute funding from the amazing team at CINES !